qmk/qmk_firmware/docs/feature_pointing_device.md

 | `auto_mouse_trigger_reset(bool pressed)`                   | Reset auto mouse status on key down and start delay timer (non-mouse key event)  |    `void`(None) |
 | `auto_mouse_toggle(void)`                                  | Toggle on/off target toggle state (disables layer deactivation when true)        |    `void`(None) |
 | `get_auto_mouse_toggle(void)`                              | Return value of toggling state variable                                          |          `bool` |
-_NOTE: Generally it would be preferable to use the `is_mouse_record_*` functions to add key records to _
+_NOTE: Generally it would be preferable to use the `is_mouse_record_*` functions to add any additional keys that should act as mouse keys rather than adding `auto_mouse_keyevent(record.event->pressed)` to `process_records_*`_

 ### Advanced control examples

 #### Disable auto mouse on certain layers:

-The auto mouse feature can be disabled any time and this can be helpful if you want to disable the auto mouse feature under certain circumstances such as when particular layers are active. the following function would disable the auto_mouse feature whenever the layers `_LAYER5` through `_LAYER7` are active as the top most layer _(ignoring target layer)_.
+The auto mouse feature can be disabled any time and this can be helpful if you want to disable the auto mouse feature under certain circumstances such as when particular layers are active.
+One issue however is the handling of the target layer, it needs to be removed appropriately **before** disabling auto mouse _(see notes under control functions above)_.
+The following function would disable the auto_mouse feature whenever the layers `_LAYER5` through `_LAYER7` are active as the top most layer _(ignoring target layer)_.

 ```c
 // in keymap.c: